Skip to content

 import { $ } from 'fluth'

-// Create an empty stream, initial value is undefined
+// Create empty stream with initial value undefined

 const stream$ = $()